Improving Veterans’ Care

 Jim helped pass the bipartisan Veterans Opportunity to Work Act, which gave tax breaks to businesses that hire veterans.
 We can do more to ensure the valuable skills veterans acquired in the military are utilized in their new civilian professional life.

 Nationwide, 60,000 veterans are still living on the streets or in uncertain housing situations.
-Jim’s office works continuously with the Department of Housing and Urban Development and the VA to secure VA Supportive Housing, or VASH, vouchers for rental assistance and supportive care services.
+Jim’s office works continuously with the Department of Housing and Urban Development and the VA to secure VA Supportive Housing vouchers for rental assistance and supportive care services.
 Jim supported legislation to make more veterans eligible for federal housing aid, like Section 8 rental assistance and public housing programs.
-He believe that veterans should receive fair access to federal housing and homeless assistance programs.
+He believes that veterans should receive fair access to federal housing and homeless assistance programs.